JEAlfonsoP/evm-tracing-comparison/go-ethereum/go-ethereum_Traces.md

 $ geth attahc http://localhost:8545

-Once you have granted access all you need to to is, i.e:
+Once you have granted access all you need to do is, i.e:
 #this will display the list of APIs available
 #Note: MacBook Pro terminal